Taiwanese Principal Quits After Nazi-Themed School Parade

-The school has now pledged to strengthen Holocaust awareness by screening films like Schindler’s List
+The school has now pledged to strengthen Holocaust awareness by screening films like Schindler’s List+ READ ARTICLE

 A high school principal in Taiwan has resigned after students at his school reportedly dressed up as Nazis for a holiday parade, prompting outrage from local educators and the island’s Israeli representative.